abelnbcuni/prometheus-alerts/README.md

 # Prometheus Alerts

-This Repository will be the version control for the different custom alerts and the configurations files required to make it the alerts work.
+This Repository will be the version control for the different custom alerts and the configurations files required to make the alerts work.

 ## Custom Alert Requirements

-To create intelligent alerts that will be triggered when failing thresholds are reached and that will provide complete and pertinent information.
-It will also be useful to see the origination of the error.
-That will need to be the foundation.
-There is a label that might be useful.
-I believe it is availabilty zones.
+* To create intelligent alerts that will be triggered when failing thresholds are reached and that will provide complete and pertinent information.
+* It is neccessary to see the origination of the error (foundation, component, job, etc).

 ## Creating Custom Alerts